tenzir/tenzir/web/docs/use/integrate/rest-api/README.md

 ## Authentication

-All requests must be authenticated by a valid authentication token, which is a short string that must be sent in the `X-VAST-Token` request header.

-You can generate a valid token on the command line as follows:
+Clients must authenticate all requests with a valid token.
+The token is a short string that clients put in the `X-VAST-Token` request header.
+You can generate a valid token on the command line:

 ```bash
 vast web generate-token